WSD Places Two Propositions on Ballot

 "The community has supported our efforts to address the growth for many years," said Superintendent Dr. Curtis Cain.
 "While we absolutely need to continue to build classroom space, we also need to address the gaps we have in terms of the number of staff members who are supporting students as well as the compensation we provide for those staff members who continue to do more with less as a result of our growth."

 The Board held two work sessions in November and December to discuss addressing the need for additional space, as well as the growing concern over the District’s lack of staff to provide adequate support for students and the growing gap in salaries for multiple positions between the WSD and neighboring school districts.
 "We have done as much as we can with the resources we have at our disposal," said Dr. Cain.
 "We have reached the point where it is no longer working and the growing gap between us and other districts is problematic."
 The starting teacher salary in the WSD is currently $39,250; the lowest in St. Charles County and the operating rate has not been increased for salaries and staffing for over 15 years.
-During that time, the District has added over 9,500 new students and built nine new schools.
+During that time, the District has added over 8,700 new students (doubled in size) and built nine new schools.

 Proposition C will require 57.14% to pass and Proposition S will require a simple majority to pass.

 #WSDgrows - Part I